hyperledger-labs/splice/cluster/README.md

    ```
    Note: We only export the sequencer keys which are relatively harmless and do not provide access to coin holdings.
 We also
    delete them afterwards and this is only possible after requesting PAM.
-4. Export the authorized store
+4. Export the genesis state (roughly the synchronizer topology state)
    ```
    val synchronizerTopologyBytes = sequencer.topology.transactions.genesis_state(filterDomainStore = sequencer.domain_id.filterString)
    ```